 Etiquette and Culture

-- Packaging Disposal: Before leaving, dispose of the packaging and plastics that you will not take home, using the available bins.
+- Disposal of Packaging: Before leaving, dispose of any packaging and plastics you won’t take home using the available trash bins.

 Convenience Stores and Recommended Products